cooking.com.au cooking.com.au cooking.com.au cooking.com.au cooking.com.au

 Potato Health Benefits

-Potatoes as a very good source of vitamin B6, a good source of potassium, copper, vitamin C, manganese, phosphorus, niacin, dietary fiber, and pantothenic acid.
+Potatoes are a very good source of vitamin B6, a good source of potassium, copper, vitamin C, manganese, phosphorus, niacin, dietary fiber, and pantothenic acid.

 Potatoes contain a variety of phytonutrients that have antioxidant activity.
 Among these important health-promoting compounds are carotenoids, flavonoids, and caffeic acid, as well as unique tuber storage proteins, such as patatin, which exhibit activity against free radicals.